Wellness & Prevention

 What’s included

-- A clear vaccine record for boarding, grooming, travel, and licensing
+• A clear vaccine record for travel, licensing, and anywhere proof is required

 Gentle, low-stress visits

 Because every vaccine appointment begins with a hands-on exam, your veterinarian confirms your pet is healthy enough for vaccination and catches anything that needs attention.
-We keep visits calm and unhurried, working at your pet’s pace to make the experience as positive as possible.
+We keep visits calm and unhurried, working at your pet’s pace — quiet handling, treats, and a minute to sniff and settle go a long way, especially for cats and anxious dogs.
+Most pets barely notice the injection itself.

 Ready to get your dog or cat protected and up to date?
 Request an appointment through our contact page and our St. George team will help you find a time.